The Double Dream of Spring

 The Double Dream of Spring (also known as Doppio Sogno di Primavera, 1915) is a painting by the Italian metaphysical painter Giorgio de Chirico.
+It is held at the Museum of Modern Art, in New York.

+Description

 The painting depicts apparently related but separate scenes.
 The scene on the left shows a statue of a man in a frock-coat from behind.
 The statue appears to be staring contemplatively into an open sky.
 The two scenes are separated in the middle by a wooden beam, perhaps part of an easel.
 Near the base of the beam is a blueprint drawing of an interior, in which large arches and a window open onto a landscape including the stick-like figures of two men meeting, and distant mountains.
 The scene on the right appears to be looking down on the same landscape from a slightly different angle.
 Above the landscape is the shape of the head of a tailor's dummy.

 Similar dummies appear many times in de Chirico's work (cf. The Seer).
 This time the dummy's head looms over the landscape like a hot air balloon.

 The title was used by John Ashbery for his 1970 book of poems.